 The Bottom Line

-Minority voters are an important part of the political landscape and the Hispanic vote can help sway both local and national campaigns.
-It’s important when reaching this audience to understand their preferences and motivations.
+Minority voters and Hispanic voters are an important part of the political landscape.
+The Hispanic vote can help sway both local and national campaigns.
+And when reaching this audience, it’s important to understand their preferences and motivations.